Stevenfavour/Linuxfundametal0/README29.md

 Key Benefit: Allows for zero-downtime deployment by ensuring that some instances are always running the older, stable version while others are being updated.

-### Deploying Application to Cloud (AWS) with Github Actions
+### Deploying Application to Cloud (AWS) with GitHub Actions

-To deploy applications automaticaly and efficiently we first need to create a workflow.
+To deploy applications automatically and efficiently, we first need to create a workflow.
 A workflow is a structured, repeatable sequence of tasks, activities, and decision points that takes a piece of work, information, or material from initiation to completion to achieve a specific goal or outcome.

 It essentially defines how work gets done, acting as a roadmap that ensures consistency and clarity at every stage.

 Workflow files are YAML files stored in the repository inside the `.github/workflow` folder.
-Since we are wowrking on the main branch, we will name our workflow based on this.
+Since we are working on the main branch, we will name our workflow based on this.

 ![](/Img29/15.png)

-From the image above, we have two different deployment workflow each for different environments (production and staging)
+From the image above, we have two different deployment workflows for each environment (production and staging)

 #### Defining the workflow